How to Prepare Your Landscape for Fall 2025

 2- Dead or Overgrown Plants: Identify dead or overgrown plants that need to be removed or pruned to maintain a tidy garden.

-4 - Inspect irrigation systems to ensure they are functioning correctly and adjust for the cooler, wetter season.
+4 - Inspect irrigation Systems: Ensure they are functioning correctly and adjust for the cooler, wetter season.
+Inspect hoses and drip lines for leaks.

 Clear Debris and Weeds